-As a City Councilor and as Mayor, Denise has continually worked to address how race and class impact our society.
-She first sponsored a Race and Class Forum in the city almost two decades ago, she has led Cambridge through some of its more turbulent chapters in recent memory, and she continually seeks ways - such as working to re-establish the Citizen's Civic Unity Committee - to ensure that the People of Cambridge are rolling up their sleeves and actively engaging in the conversations that help us all better understand and work with one another.
-In her most recent Town Hall meeting, in May 2017, the community was invited to participate in an open forum that addressed the intersection of and impact on race, class, gender, and cultural background in Cambridge.
-The forum was successful in bringing the community together and inspiring open discussion on the topic.
-Many participants remarked that they were pleased with the dialogue that the forum inspired and requested that a follow-up meeting take place.
+As a City Councilor and as Mayor, Denise has a long, established track record of working to address how race and class impact our society.
+She sponsored her first Race and Class Forum two decades ago, she has led Cambridge through some of its more turbulent chapters in recent memory, and she continually seeks ways - such as working to re-establish the Citizen's Civic Unity Committee - to ensure that the People of Cambridge are rolling up their sleeves and actively engaging in the conversations that help us all better understand and work with one another.
 Denise also touched upon many of the themes from this dialogue - about the need for mutual respect, tolerance, and inclusion among one another - in her State of the City address in February 2017.

 Denise has also used her own story as the nation's first Black, openly-lesbian mayor as an example to others, both to illustrate the inclusive and diverse nature of Cambridge, and to discuss the challenges that still face us as a society.
 Denise has spoken to audiences all across the country about the work she has had to put into achieving electoral success, about the pains we must all take to speak to one another rather than shouting over one another, and how we all are standing on the shoulders of those who came before us.
 Denise has used her work as lessons for the upcoming generations, cautioning that tolerance, acceptance, and inclusion can never be taken for granted, and we must all continually recommit to finding ways to build bridges across our community, put one another in each others' shoes, and try to figure out how to work together for the greater good of our communities.